josefmonje/html-css-and-basic-bootstrap/chapter2.md

 Using Bootstrap, create...

 * A resume/C.V.
-* Your own versions of the bootstrap examples
+* A recreationn of the bootstrap layout examples
 * A fictitious company website with about, contact, blog, products/services page

 ### Recap